risafj/weekly-bestseller-update/README.md

 ## How to build and deploy the Lambda
 * Build: `sam build`
   * This will create/update the folder named `.aws-sam`.
 This is the folder that gets executed locally, and the folder that gets uploaded to AWS when you deploy.
-* Deploy: `AWS_PROFILE=<profile name> sam deploy --guided`
+* Deploy: `sam deploy --profile <profile name>`
-  * This will prompt you with the necessary options for deploying the Lambda.
-Remember, if you have multiple AWS profiles in the credentials, set the correct one in the env var `AWS_PROFILE`.
+  * The `--guided` flag is necessary when deploying for the first time (it will prompt you with the necessary options for deployment).
-  * The `--guided` flag is only be necessary the first time.